wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2.md

 ## Creating the iOS Application

 Time to get the iOS application set up.
-Once the is created, you will install the Client SDK and ask for microphone permissions.
+Once it is created, you will install the Client SDK and ask for microphone permissions.

 ### Create an Xcode Project

 To get started, open Xcode and create a new project by going to *File* > *New* > *Project*.
 Select an *App template* and give it a name.
-Select, SwiftUI for the *interface*, SwiftUI App for the *life cycle*, and Swift for the *language*.
+Select SwiftUI for the *interface*, SwiftUI App for the *life cycle*, and Swift for the *language*.
 Finally, a location to save your project.

 ![Xcode project creation](/content/blog/building-a-drop-in-audio-app-with-swiftui-vapor-and-vonage-part-2/xcodeproject.png)

 ### Install the Client SDK

-Now that the project is created you can add the Vonage Client SDK as a dependency.
+Now that you've created the project, you can add the Vonage Client SDK as a dependency.
 Navigate to the location where you saved the project in your terminal and run the following commands.

 1. Run the `pod init` command to create a new Podfile for your project.
 2. Open the Podfile in Xcode using `open -a Xcode Podfile`.